your-trickster/your-trickster.github.io/wiki/structure.md

 ### Mental vs vital:

 - mental — concurring for consciousness (“I want to be like”); hero, parent, demon, trickster;
-- vital — subdued by the mental (“I don’t want to be like”); nemesis, senex, soul, child.
+- vital — subdued by the mental (“I have no desire to be like”); nemesis, senex, soul, child.

 ## Positional tetrachotomies